 When to negotiate

-Timing: Negotiate after you receive the written offer but before you accept it.
-Ask for 2 to 3 business days to review the offer.
+Timing: negotiate after you receive the written offer but before you accept.
+Ask for 2 to 3 business days to review.
 Use that time to research, prepare your counter, and practice.

-Most companies have a formal review cycle (annual or biannual) where raises are discussed.
-This is a natural negotiation moment.
+At your annual review.
+Most companies have a formal review cycle where raises are discussed.
 Start preparing 2 to 3 months before your review by documenting your accomplishments.

-Did you land a big client, ship a major project, save the company money, or take on significant new responsibilities?
+After a major achievement.
+Landed a big client, shipped a major project, saved the company money, or taken on significant new responsibilities?
 These are off-cycle moments where a raise request is justified.
-Do not wait for the annual review if the achievement is fresh.

 How to research your market value

-Levels.fyi: Best for tech industry.
-Shows base salary, stock, and bonus breakdowns by company and level.
+- Levels.fyi: Best for tech industry.
+Shows base salary, stock, and bonus by company and level.

-Payscale: Generates a free salary report based on your title, experience, education, and location.
+- Payscale: Free salary report based on your title, experience, education, and location.

-Bureau of Labor Statistics: Government data on median pay by occupation and metro area.
-Less granular but unbiased.
+- Bureau of Labor Statistics: Government data on median pay by occupation and metro area.

-LinkedIn Salary: Shows salary ranges for your connections and similar professionals.
+- LinkedIn Salary: Shows salary ranges for similar professionals.

-Talking to peers.
+- Talking to peers.
 The taboo against discussing salaries benefits employers, not employees.
-If you can have honest conversations with colleagues or friends in similar roles, their numbers are the most relevant data point.
+Your peers’ numbers are the most relevant data point.

-Compile a range.
-After research, you should have a target range: “The market rate for my role, experience, and location is $75,000 to $90,000.”
+After research, you should have a target: “The market rate for my role, experience, and location is $75,000 to $90,000.”
 Your target number should be in the upper portion of that range.

 Negotiating a new job offer: step by step